superlinked/superlinked/README.md

 )
 index = sl.Index([description_space, rating_maximizer_space], fields=[product.rating])

-# Fill this with your API key - we use it to extract parameters from your natural language query
+# fill this with your API key - this will drive param extraction
 openai_config = sl.OpenAIClientConfig(
     api_key=os.environ["OPEN_AI_API_KEY"], model="gpt-4o"
 )

-# You can add descriptions to a `Param` to aid the parsing of information from natural language queries.
+# it is possible now to add descriptions to a `Param` to aid the parsing of information from natural language queries.
 text_similar_param = sl.Param(
     "query_text",
     description="The text in the user's query that refers to product descriptions.",